Shanghai Express (film): Plot

-While he is waiting for his aide to be brought to him, Chang talks with Shanghai Lily and offers to take her to his palace.
-She declines, claiming that she has reformed.
-When Chang refuses to accept her answer, Harvey breaks in and knocks him down.
-Because Chang needs Harvey alive, he does not retaliate immediately, but he does not forget the insult.
-He leaves Lily's room and has Hui Fei brought to his quarters, where he forces himself on her.
-Lily is taken back to the train and stays awake all night praying for Harvey.
+Waiting for his aide to arrive, Chang offers to take Lily to his palace.
+She declines, claiming she has reformed.
+Harvey breaks in and knocks Chang down.
+Because he needs Harvey alive, Chang does not retaliate at that point.
+He has Hui Fei brought to his quarters, where he rapes her.
+Lily is taken back to the train and stays up praying for Harvey.

-When Chang's man arrives, Chang reveals to Lily that he has decided to blind Harvey for his insolence before releasing him.
-Out of love, she offers herself to Chang in exchange for Harvey's safety.
-Harvey is released unharmed, unaware of the danger that he was facing or of Lily's reason for going with Chang.
+When Chang's man arrives, Chang tells Lily he plans to blind Harvey in revenge.
+She tells Chang she will go to his palace with him.
+Harvey is released unharmed, unaware he was to be blinded at the hands of Chang.

-Hui Fei sneaks into Chang's quarters and stabs him to death while he is packing to leave.
-She informs Harvey about what she has done and tells him to retrieve Lily.
-He rescues her before the body is discovered, and the train departs.
-The missionary Carmichael, trusting his instincts, coaxes Lily to reveal the truth about how she had saved Harvey.
-She insists that he not tell Harvey because she feels that there must be faith for there to be love, and he agrees, telling Harvey only that he knows Lily is a very good person.
+Hui Fei sneaks back into Chang's quarters and stabs him to death as he is packing to leave.
+She tells Harvey to rescue Lily, which he does.
+Carmichael, realizing he was wrong to condemn Lily, coaxes Lily to reveal the truth about how she had saved Harvey.
+She insists that he not tell Harvey and he agrees, telling Harvey that he knows Lily is a good person.

-The train finally reaches Shanghai, and the passengers disperse.
-Harvey finds Lily and asks her for a new start and to forgive him for his lack of faith.
-She apologizes for withholding information from him and says that she has always loved him and will forever.
+The train reaches Shanghai, and the passengers disperse.
+Harvey finds Lily while she is buying him a new watch, and asks her to forgive him for his lack of faith.
 They kiss amidst the bustle of the train station.